learn-co-curriculum/ruby-oo-introduction-introduction/README.md

-# Introduction to Object-Orientation in Ruby
+# Introduction to Object Orientation in Ruby

 Object-oriented programming (OOP) is a type of programming based on the concept of "objects", which can contain data, in the form of fields (often known as